A Multi-Worker Assembly Line Rebalancing with Spatial and Ergonomic Considerations: Conclusion

-In this work, a \emph{multi-objective automated framework} for assembly line rebalancing in multi-worker systems is proposed.
-The approach integrates task allocation, worker assignment, and ergonomic considerations, producing feasible reconfigurations that minimize changes to the current configuration while ensuring balanced workload and ergonomic effort among operators.
-The objective is to support real-world rebalancing decisions in dynamic manufacturing environments where adaptability, efficiency, and human factors must coexist.
+In this work, a \emph{multi-objective optimization-based framework} for assembly line rebalancing in multi-worker systems is proposed.
+The approach integrates task allocation, worker assignment, and ergonomic aspects, producing feasible reconfigurations that minimize changes to the current configuration while ensuring an equitable distribution of workload and ergonomic effort among workers.
+This enables human-centered rebalancing decisions in dynamic manufacturing environments where adaptability, efficiency, and worker well-being must coexist.